1972 San Jose State Spartans football team

 The 1972 San Jose State Spartans football team represented California State University, San Jose during the 1972 NCAA University Division football season as a member of the Pacific Coast Athletic Association.
-The team was led by third year head coach DeWayne "Dewey" King.
+The team was led by third-year head coach Dewey King.
 They played home games at Spartan Stadium in San Jose, California.
 The Spartans finished the season with a record of four wins, seven losses (4–7, 1–3 PCAA).

 Schedule

 Team players in the NFL

-The following were selected in the 1973 NFL Draft.
+The following were selected in the 1973 NFL draft.